leewtai/leewtai.github.io/courses/consult/template.md

 # Project "Searachable Tytle with Unique Spelling"

-Last edited: May 4th, 2021
+Last edited: May 7th, 2021

 #### Opportunity

-[Motivation for the project, potential value]
+[Motivation for the project, potential value and problem statement]

 Communication is no longer done solely through text.
 With the rise of social media, communication through emojis, gifs, video clips (e.g. TikTok) are on the rise where